diasjuniorr/diasjuniorr/README.md

 ## 👋 Hello, I'm [Dias Junior](https://twitter.com/diasjuniorr)!
-- I'm a self-driven tech enthusiast and a fullstack software engineer.
-I'm currently working with [Go](https://golang.org/) and learning about software testing, [AWS](https://aws.amazon.com/) and Serverless. 💻
+- Digital nomad who loves to travel and explore new cultures and tastes.
+Improving how people live and do their thing is what drives me.
+I'm currently on a team pioneering the digital transformation in the Health Tech industry in Brazil.
+We're changing how physicians and patients build and improve their relationship.
-- Besides learning new stuff I also enjoy meditating, practing sports and getting to know people from around the world 🗺️
+- Currently experimenting with blockchain technologies and decentralized web.
+I believe that's how well move forward to the future.

 <br>